jackyko1991/Spec-Driven-Development/README.md

 1.  **🧭 Steering Architect Mode**: Define the project's high-level rules, product vision, technology stack, and overall structure.
 2.  **🗂️ Planning Mode**: Collaboratively create detailed feature specifications, including requirements, design documents, and actionable tasks.
 3.  **⚡ Execution Mode**: Implement the defined tasks atomically, verify their correctness, and incrementally update the codebase and documentations.
+4.  **🧪 Tester Mode**: Write and run tests to verify feature correctness after implementation.
-4.  **🐞 Debugger Mode**: A structured workflow to identify, replicate, and fix bugs in an isolated sandbox environment.
+5.  **🐞 Debugger Mode**: A structured workflow to identify, replicate, and fix bugs in an isolated, unified sandbox environment.

 Each phase is supported by specialized agentic tools and context files, which enforce coding discipline and minimize ambiguity throughout the development lifecycle.